craftingcity/The-Known-World/README.md

 **My Baron Can Beat Up Your Baron.** You gain either one feat of your choice or an Ability score of your choice increases by 2.
 **Languages.** You know at least these two languages; [[Swampish (language)]] and [[Aquarian (language)]].
 **Skills.** You are proficient in Wisdom (Survival), Wisdom (Insight), and one set of tools of your choice.
-**War-bound.** When you score a critical hit with a melee weapon attack, you can roll one of the weapon’s damage dice one additional time and add it to the extra damage of the critical hit.
+**War-ready.** When you score a critical hit with a weapon attack, you can roll one of the weapon’s damage dice one additional time and add it to the extra damage of the critical hit.

 #### Non-Coalition Entities